verbess/verbess/README.md

-### Hello there!
-Kept you waiting, huh?👋
+### Hello there 👋

-Hi, I'm Verbess, working hard to become a game designer.
+Hi, I'm Verbess, working hard to become a game designer 👾

 - 🔭 I’m currently working on a game project.
 - 🌱 I’m currently learning C# & Unity.